Updated March 21, 2023

 Example: LOOKUP(SUM([BALANCE])), +1)

-The index which returns a value from the given array range.
-When we take a simple example in excel by indexing A1: B12 and returning the value by using the MATCH function.
-In the tableau, it will partition and returns the current row value
+The index returns a value from the given array range.
+We take a simple example in excel by indexing A1: B12 and returning the value by using the MATCH function.
+In the tableau, it will partition and returns the current row value.

 Example: INDEX() = 5

-It will return the no. of rows in the current row with the partition of the last row
+It will return the no. of rows in the current row with the last row’s partition.

 Example: Current row index is 7 of 10 LAST() = 8

-It will return the no. of rows in the current row with the partition of the first row
+It will return the no. of rows in the current row with the first row’s partition.

 Example: Current row index is 7 FIRST() = -5